Keyfactor/azure-application-orchestrator/docs/azuresp.md

 After creating the `AzureSP` Certificate Store Type and installing the Azure App Registration and Enterprise Application Orchestrator extension, you can create new [Certificate Stores](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/Certificate%20Stores.htm?Highlight=certificate%20store) to manage certificates in the remote platform.

-The following table describes the required and optional fields for the `AzureSP` certificate store type.
+the following table describes the required and optional fields for the `AzureSP` certificate store type.

 | Attribute | Description |
 | --------- | ----------- |